 THE CAREER SERVICES CENTER ONLINE

-The Career Services Center is providing individual meetings with students via ZOOM.
+The Career Services Center is providing individual meetings with students via ZOOM and in-person via appointment.
 Students seeking assistance for career counseling, internships, resume & cover letter review, interview preparation and practice, and general questions are welcome to contact us.